 Buprenorphine is Another Part of the MAT Process

-The research is so strong in medically assisted opiate detox that methadone, along with buprenorphine (Suboxone), has been added to the World Health Organization’s list of essential opiate detox medications.
-And yet despite this, only a minority of programs offer methadone treatment, and the undeserved shame associated with this life-saving medication persists.
+The research is so vital in medically assisted opiate detox that methadone, along with buprenorphine (Suboxone), has been added to the World Health Organization’s list of essential opiate detox medications.
+And yet, despite this, only a minority of programs offer methadone treatment, and the undeserved shame associated with this life-saving medication persists.
 That’s why it is important to find the best opiate detox center, like Coastal Detox in Florida, to assist you in your sobriety journey.

 Because there is a risk of diversion to the illicit and illegal “black” market, program enrollees must come to specialized clinics, like Coastal Detox, for methadone for their daily detox dose.
 A single dose lasts 24–36 hours.

 There are very few reported side effects.
 However, methadone can cause a potentially life-threatening heart rhythm problem if left unmonitored.
-It’s rare and the risk can be minimized by periodically checking an electrocardiogram for a finding called prolonged QT interval.
+It’s rare, and the risk can be minimized by periodically checking an electrocardiogram for a finding called prolonged QT interval.

 More About Buprenorphine